This village is in

 and paths built of rounded pebbles and stone.

-shot.
-The exterial of the gate, with the
+The old original door The exterial of the gate with the

 dragon weapon on it.